 - Report price gouging.
-Wisconsin’s laws pertaining to price gouging prohibit any wholesaler or retailer from selling consumer goods or services at prices that are more than 15% higher than pre-emergency prices.
+If the governor certifies that, due to an emergency, the state or a part of the state is in a period of abnormal economic disruption, Wisconsin law prohibits any wholesaler or retailer from selling consumer goods or services at prices that are more than 15% higher than pre-emergency prices.
 If you suspect that price gouging may be occurring, report your concerns to DATCP at DATCPHotline@wisconsin.gov, through their toll-free hotline at (800) 422-7128, or online at https://datcp.wi.gov.

 - Report possible scams to the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP).
 If you suspect that you received a fraudulent communication or are contacted about a possible scam, AG Kaul asks you to file a complaint with the DATCP at DATCPHotline@wisconsin.gov, through their toll-free hotline at (800) 422-7128, or online at https://datcp.wi.gov.